ACBob/Bube/game/packages/textures/sky/README.md

-"intheclouds" are from the [kothic skies pack](https://www.quaddicted.com/webarchive/kell.quaddicted.com/skyboxes.html)
+"intheclouds" and "dragonvale" are from the [kothic skies pack](https://www.quaddicted.com/webarchive/kell.quaddicted.com/skyboxes.html)